 The models exhibit varying levels of ability to correctly identify the true positive (TP) compared to false negative (FN) identification of the correct person.
 They also differ in their ability to correctly recognize when images do not match (true negatives - TN) compared to false positive (FP) identification of an incorrect person.
 The ArcFace model shows the best results with a TP rate of 0.92 and a TN rate of 0.91.
 This means it correctly identifies the correct person 92% of the time and also correctly identifies mismatched images 91% of the time.
 Its false positive rate of 0.09 is also among the lowest.
 FaceNet also performs well with a TP rate of 0.89 and a high TN rate of 0.94, meaning it rarely incorrectly matches images to the wrong person.
 VGGFace, DeepFace, and OpenFace achieve more modest TP rates of 0.61-0.78, with higher FN and FP rates.
-The DeepID model has the most difficulty, with a TP rate of 0.40.
+The DeepID model has the most difficulty, with a TP rate of 0.47, indicating that less than half of its attempts are correct.
+Its TN rate of 0.60 also points to a high false positive rate of 0.40.
 In summary, ArcFace and FaceNet stand out with their high face recognition capabilities based on the balance of correct identifications (TP), correct rejection of mismatches (TN), and minimization of false negatives and false positives.